saurabhaga/Spring-CloudNative-Microservices/README.md

 # Microservice Tutorial

 **Objective:** Objective of this repository is to develop a set of API(s) using Spring Boot to demonstrate several features.
 The services will be cloud native service.
-This project is developed during the tough time of COVID19 where I thought it will be very helpful for students and young professional to learn OR seek new jobs.
+This project is developed during the tough time of COVID19 where I thought it will be very helpful for students and young professional to learn microservices develoment using Spring Boot.

 **Overview**
 Set of cloud native API(s) has  been created considering simplest use case of hospital.
 Total of 6 API(s) are developed.